aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ![Detective confirm investigation](../../images/DT-Confirm-Investigation.png)
 *Figure 20: Confirm investigation settings*

-Once the investigation has run you will be able to see information such as the TTPs, threat intelligence flagged IP addresses, impossible travel, related finding groups, related findings, new geolocations, new user agents, and new ASOs.
+Once the investigation has run, new information will be available including TTPs, threat intelligence flagged IP addresses, impossible travel, related Finding Groups, related findings, new geolocations, new user agents, and new ASOs.
 All information will be provided in the console and can be downloaded in a JSON format.

 ![Detective investigation results](../../images/DT-Investigation-Results.png)
 *Figure 21: Detective sample investigation results*

 #### Crafting Detective Embedded URLs

-The fourth way to start investigating a security issue with Detective is to use embedded links in Splunk through the Splunk Trumpet project.
+The fourth way to start investigating a security event with Detective is to use embedded links in Splunk through the Splunk Trumpet project.
 The Splunk Trumpet project allows you send data from AWS services to Splunk.
 You can configure the Trumpet project to generate Detective URLs for Amazon GuardDuty findings.
 You can then use these URLs to pivot directly from Splunk to the corresponding Detective finding profiles.
 The Trumpet project is available from [GitHub](https://github.com/splunk/splunk-aws-project-trumpet).

 ![Detective URLs](../../images/DT-URLs.png)